seung-lab/cloud-volume/README.md

     Non-aligned writes will proceed.
 Be careful, non-aligned writes are wasteful in memory and bandwidth, and in a mulitprocessing environment, are subject to an ugly race condition. (c.f. https://github.com/seung-lab/cloud-volume/wiki/Advanced-Topic:-Non-Aligned-Writes)
 * parallel - True/False/(int > 0), If False or 1, use a single process.
 If > 1, use that number of processes for downloading
    that coordinate over shared memory.
 If True, use a number of processes equal to the number of available cores.
 * delete_black_uploads - True/False.
-If True, issue a DELETE http request instead of a PUT when an individual uploaded chunk is all zeros.
+If True, issue a DELETE http request instead of a PUT when an individual uploaded chunk is all background (usually all zeros).
 This is useful for avoiding creating many tiny files, which some storage system designs do not handle well.
+* background_color - Number.
+Determines the background color that `delete_black_uploads` will scan for (typically zero).
 * green_threads - True/False.
 If True, use the gevent cooperative threading library instead of preemptive threads.
 This requires monkey patching your program which may be undesirable.
 However, for certain workloads this can be a significant performance improvement on multi-core devices.

 ### CloudVolume Methods